 The police will assume that you exercised control over any marijuana found in your car.
 But, that isn’t always the case.
 If the pot was in your friend’s pocket until just before the cop walked up to your window, or it was in your trunk in your friend’s backpack, you may be able to demonstrate the drugs were not under your control, and so, you shouldn’t be charged with possession of them.

-Talk to Your Criminal Defense Lawyer
+Talk to Your Palm Beach County Criminal Defense Attorney

 Anything you discuss with your criminal defense lawyer is confidential.
 Don’t shy away from telling your lawyer what you knew and didn’t know about marijuana found in your vehicle.
 The more your lawyer understands about what you knew about the presence of the pot, and understood was going on before, during, and after the police found it, the better chance you have of finding a defense to a marijuana possession charge.